wayungi/contact-form/README.md

 ### Setup

-Clone this repository to your desired folder: `git@github.com:wayungi/hello_microverse.git`
+Clone this repository to your desired folder: `git@github.com:wayungi/contact-form.git`

 In your desired folder;
-- open the terminal and paste: `git@github.com:wayungi/hello_microverse.git`
+- open the terminal and paste: `git@github.com:wayungi/contact-form.git`
-- cd into hello_microvsers
+- cd into contact-form
 - Right click on the index.html file
 - Choose open in browser.
 - Check your default browser.
-A page with the text "hello world" should be loaded
+The application should be loaded

 <p align="right">(<a href="#readme-top">back to top</a>)</p>